apache/nuttx/configs/README.txt

 	This port is for the NXP LPC2148 as provided on the mcu123.com lpc214x development board.
 This OS is also built with the arm-elf toolchain*.
 The port supports serial, timer0, spi, and usb.

+configs/micropendous3
+	This is a port to the Opendous Micropendous 3 board.
+This board may be populated with either an AVR AT90USB646, 647, 1286, or 1287 MCU.
+	Support is configured for the AT90USB647.

 configs/mx1ads
 	This is a port to the Motorola MX1ADS development board.
 That board